icewind1991/mill-scale/README.md

 Included checks:

+- Build project
+- Build examples (if they exist)
 - Verify MSRV (if specified in `Cargo.toml`)
 - Test and clippy with default features
 - Test and clippy with all features (if features are defined)